Christopher Glover

 - Assisted on projects for the legislative, administrative, and press operations in the Senate office.

-Financial Intern & Volunteer
+Job Title: Financial Intern & Volunteer

 The Department of Political Science encouraged participation in internships as part of the course of study for majors.
-While not a requirement for graduating with a degree in political science, the financial internship with the Arizona Republican Party offered valuable experience in the field, and provided me with social network contacts that were useful in my quest to become a councilman after graduation.
+While not a requirement for graduating with a degree in political science, the financial internship with the Arizona Republican Party offered valuable experience in the field and provided me with social network contacts that were useful in my quest to become a councilman after graduation.
 It facilitated my decision to create a career path in local government.

 - Composed and handled correspondence, organized and maintained files